sesinando2/ibenta_technical_test_flutter/README.md

     1. `First Name` - This is a required text field.
     1. `Last Name` - This is a required text field
     1. `Password` - This is a required password field.
-1. Add a help text for each field.
-1. Also add a text place holder on each field.
 1. Add a validation for the fields.
 Please refer to the field definition above.
 1. Add a submit button.
 Clicking this button will display an alert/notification that the user has been added.

 ---

 #### Level 2:
-1. Create a table below the form that will display all the users that has been created.
+1. Create another screen all existing users.
 1. Implement a delete functionality that will remove previously added user.
-1. When the table is empty, display a message indicating the user that they need to add a user first.
+1. When the list is empty, display a message indicating the user that they need to add a user first.
 1. Implement an edit functionality that will allow user to edit existing users from the table.

 Bonus: Implement some form of automated testing.